 Department of Criminal Justice and Sociology OFFICE: Dollye M.E.
-Robinson Building, Room #358 community relations; personnel and training; inspection and control; policy formulation.
-(S)
+Robinson Building, Room #358

 CJ 100 (3) Introduction to Criminal Justice.
 The student of the major components or sub-systems of criminal justice systems in America.
 Special consideration will be devoted to analyzing Law Enforcement, Law Adjudication and Correction from a functional as well as an administrative perspectives.
 (F, S, Sum)